Park Office: 919-776-6221

 Is a large open outdoor space located across the meadow creek.
 This area is ideal for weddings, church services, and company picnic activities.

 No chairs or tables at this site.
+This facility must be rented at least 3 business before event.

 $40/day for county residents